What are Behaviorally Anchored Rating Scales (BARS)?

 - It’s a time-consuming process.
 As great as it sounds to design the unique experience for each position, an organization with many different roles would have to invest an enormous amount of time and resources to get it done.

 - It can be expensive.
 Time is money.
-For smaller organizations with multiple roles, this may not be feasible to accomplish in the short run.
+For smaller organizations with multiple roles, this may not be feasible in the short run.

 - It can be accused of leniency bias.
 BARS directly removes the opportunity for an evaluation to be biased, however, it doesn’t remove them all.
 Some believe there is still room for the leniency error.